molkrovic/QubikaExercise3/README.md

 11) Validate that only ‘Email’ field is marked with red color

 ## Known Deviations
 - **Red Highlight Behavior**: Steps 7 and 11 suggest that the first unfilled required field should be marked in red.
 This behavior was not observed during testing.
+Instead, the test performed consists of validating that when an error message is displayed for a required empty field, this message is red.
 - **Field Naming**: The "Name" field is split into "First Name" and "Last Name," which were validated separately.
 - **Button Label**: The button labeled "Submit" was tested instead of the non-existent "Get in touch" button.